 - a.
-A new or updated and/or recertified SF-86 shall be obtained if more than 6 months have elapsed since termination of the access authorization and more than 1 year has elapsed since the date of the previous form, or when any significant changes are known to have occurred since that date.
+A new or updated and/or recertified SF-86 must be obtained if more than 6 months have elapsed since termination of the access authorization and more than 1 year has elapsed since the date of the previous form, or when any significant changes are known to have occurred since that date.
 When an SF-86 is not received, a request for reinstatement should contain the date of birth of the individual to establish positive identification.
-A new DOE F 5631.18 shall be obtained in all cases. - b.
-The individual's PSF shall be reviewed to ensure that the individual being reinstated is the same person whose file is being reviewed. - c.
-Supplemental investigation shall be requested prior to reinstatement when any of the following conditions exist: - (1) the most recent investigation is more than 5 years old; - (2) the access authorization has been terminated for more than 24 months (unless the individual has been continuously employed by the same employer where they held the access authorization, in which case, the access authorization can be terminated for up to 5 years);. - (3) new derogatory information has been found and has not been resolved following the initial granting of the access authorization; or - (4) the reason for the termination concerned eligibility for an access authorization. - d.
+A new DOE F 5631.18 must be obtained in all cases. - b.
+The individual's PSF must be reviewed to ensure that the individual being reinstated is the same person whose file is being reviewed. - c.
+Supplemental investigation must be requested prior to, or concurrent with, reinstatement when any of the following conditions exist: - (1) the most recent investigation is more than 5 years old; - (2) the access authorization has been terminated for more than 24 months (unless the individual has been continuously employed by the same employer where they held the access authorization, in which case, the access authorization can be terminated for up to 5 years);. - (3) new derogatory information has been found and has not been resolved following the initial granting of the access authorization; or - (4) the reason for the termination concerned eligibility for an access authorization. - d.
 If conditions described in paragraphs 3c(3) or (4) exist and there is sufficient available information to proceed directly to administrative review processing, it is not necessary to schedule supplemental investigations. - e.
-Supplemental investigation shall be completed and adjudicated prior to reinstatement in any case when more than 10 years have elapsed since the previous investigation. - f.
-In requesting supplemental investigation, a completed SF-86 shall be forwarded to the appropriate investigative agency.
-If DOE has documentation that a fingerprint card has been previously classified by the FBI, it is not necessary to submit a new fingerprint card. - g.
-Where the reinstatement involves assignment of an individual to a "position of a high degree of importance or sensitivity" and the previous investigation was not conducted by the FBI, a new SF-86 shall be forwarded to the FBI for investigation.
-Field elements may authorize the reinstatement of an access authorization prior to receipt of the new investigation by the FBI, provided the circumstances listed in Subparagraph (d) above do not apply.
+Supplemental investigation must be completed and adjudicated prior to reinstatement in any case when more than 10 years have elapsed since the previous investigation. - f.
+In requesting supplemental investigation, a completed SF-86 must be forwarded to the appropriate investigative agency.
+If DOE has documentation that a fingerprint card has been previously classified by the FBI, it is not necessary to submit a new fingerprint card.

-4. TRANSMITTAL OF PERSONNEL SECURITY FILES.
-Unclassified personnel security files being transferred by mail shall be sent via First Class mail or by other means approved for the transmittal of classified information.
-PSFs that are classified shall be sent by authorized means.
-(See DOE M 471.2-1B, MANUAL FOR CLASSIFIED MATTER PROTECTION AND CONTROL.)
+- g.
+Where the reinstatement involves assignment of an individual to a "position of a high degree of importance or sensitivity," and the previous investigation was not conducted by the FBI, a new SF-86 must be forwarded to the FBI for investigation.
+Field elements may authorize the reinstatement of an access authorization prior to receipt of the new investigation by the FBI, provided the circumstances listed in subparagraph (d) above do not apply. - 4.
+TRANSMITTAL OF PERSONNEL SECURITY FILES.
+Unclassified PSFs being transferred by mail must be sent by First Class mail or by other means approved for the transmittal of classified information.
+PSFs that are classified must be sent by authorized means.
+(See DOE M 471.2-1C, Manual for Classified Matter Protection and Control.)
 This applies to active or inactive PSFs and the mailing of one or more investigative reports to the investigative agencies or DOE elements.
-A memorandum or other transmittal form shall be used to ensure that a record of the location of personnel security files and reports is maintained.
-PSF's shall be transmitted in double envelopes, the inner envelope marked "Security Mail-To Be Opened By Addressee Only," in addition to any classification markings required.
+A memorandum or other transmittal form must be used to ensure that a record of the location of PSFs and reports is maintained.
+PSFs must be transmitted in double envelopes, the inner envelope marked "Security Mail-To Be Opened By Addressee Only," in addition to any classification markings required.
 Files containing classified information must be mailed only to the approved classified mailing address.
-Additional information concerning the transmission of classified information including other approved methods is contained in DOE M 471.2-1B.
+Additional information concerning the transmission of classified information including other approved methods is contained in DOE M 471.2-1C.